pennymac/marty_rspec/README.md

 And then execute:

-    $ bundle
+    $ bundle install

 Or install it yourself as:

     $ gem install marty_rspec

-## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/marty_rspec.
+Bug reports and pull requests are welcome on GitHub at https://github.com/sleepn247/marty_rspec.

 ## License